ruslanmv/ruslanmv.github.io/_posts/2022-02-25-Anomaly-Detector-with-Vertex-AutoML-Vision.md

 gcloud config set project `PROJECT ID`
 ```

-for example, I have created a project called ruslanmv, so I can want use this project by typing
+for example, I have created a project called ruslanmv, so I can use this project by typing

 ```
 gcloud config set project ruslanmv